Swerve Strickland: Early life

-Strickland was born in Tacoma, Washington.
-His father was a sergeant first class cook in the United States Army.
-His father moved the family to Frankfurt, Germany when Strickland was two months old to live on an American military base.
+Stephon Strickland was born in Tacoma, Washington, on September 30, 1990.
+He is the cousin of former NFL linebacker Fred Strickland.
+His father, who was a sergeant first class cook in the United States Army, moved the family to Germany when Strickland was two months old to live on a U.S. military base in Frankfurt.
 Strickland spent the first seven years of his life in Germany.
-Following their stay there, they then moved to Mount Joy, Pennsylvania, where he attended Donegal High School.
-At the school he excelled in sports, notably football, basketball and track.
+The family later returned to the U.S. and settled in Mount Joy, Pennsylvania, where he attended Donegal High School.
+He danced in talent shows and excelled in football, basketball, and track and field.